getzola/zola/docs/content/documentation/content/page.md

 available separately in the [template](@/documentation/templates/pages-sections.md#page-variables).

-An anchor link to this position named `continue-reading` is created, wrapped in a paragraph with a `zola-continue-reading` id, so you can link directly to it if needed.
+A span element in this position with a `continue-reading` id is created, so you can link directly to it if needed.
 For example:
 `<a href="{{ page.permalink }}#continue-reading">Continue Reading</a>`.